Scrolling through job postings, you may have seen requirements like, “must be fluent in Spanish.”

 On the other hand, interpreters need to think on their feet, as they often interpret Spanish as it’s spoken in real-time.

-The training involved will vary, but you will need a high level of Spanish fluency to succeed in any of these roles.
+The training involved will vary, but you will need a high level of Spanish fluency to succeed in any of these roles (note: you can choose to translate English to Spanish, Spanish to English, or both).

 2. Become a Spanish teacher